 Data sources and methodology

-The target population is the population of Canada's 10 provinces, excluding residents of institutions, members of the Canadian Forces living in military camps and people living on Indian reserves.
-In all, these exclusions make up about 2% of the population of the 10 provinces.
+The target population is the population of Canada's 10 provinces, as well as the territorial capitals of Whitehorse, Yellowknife and Iqaluit, excluding residents of institutions, members of the Canadian Forces living in military camps and people living on Indian reserves.
+In all, these exclusions account for about 2% of the population.

 - people living permanently in school residences, work camps, etc.; and

 - members of religious and other communal colonies.

 Collection exclusions make up less than 0.5% of the target population.
 However, these people are included in the population estimates to which the SHS estimates are adjusted.